-- For other public transit options, including suburban areas and the five boroughs, consult JFK Transportation Options or the MTA's Airport Service information.
+- For other public transit options, including suburban areas and the five boroughs, consult JFK Transportation Options.

 - Car Services: Prearrange for a car service to meet you at the airport, or call one when your flight touches down.
 This is a great option if you want to avoid waiting in line for a taxi or if you have a group larger than four people and want to arrange for a van or limousine.

 Private Shuttles: Several companies offer shuttles to Manhattan, including:

 - Go Airlink NYC: Go Airlink NYC offers shared transfers from JFK (starting at $18/person), as well as private transfers via sedan or van for groups.
 Rides are available 24 hours a day, though wait times for shared transfers at night may vary.